heatmap.py: create heatmaps in python

 | Use schemes() to get list. (images are in source distro)

-Most options are self-explanatory, but dotsize and opacity could use some background.
+Most options are self-explanatory, but dotsize, opacity and area could use some background.

 Tweaking the heatmap output